Feriixu/remoteit-api-wrapper-rs/README.md

 If you want to store the credentials in a different way, you can also provide them directly by using the `Credentials::builder()` function.
 You do not need to enable any features for this method.

-## Note on Reqwest and TLS
+## Note on reqwest and TLS

 This crate uses `reqwest` to make HTTP requests.
 You may want to enable the `native-tls-vendored` feature to use the vendored version of `native-tls` with `reqwest`.
 This is mainly useful for cross-compiling.
-If you are not cross-compiling, this will most likey be unnecessary.
+If you are not cross-compiling, this will most likely be unnecessary.